joscha/play-authenticate/README.md

 * German (as of 2012-07-09)
 * Polish (as of 2012-08-03)
 * French (as of 2012-08-28,  commit 967e11e207)
+* Spanish (as of 2013-03-02, commit 59613c5a44)

 ## Versions
 * **TRUNK** [not released in the repository, yet]
+  * Spanish translation, thanks to @petru-githa
-  * nothing, yet - wanna contribute something? :)
+  * wanna contribute somee more? :)
 * **0.2.5-SNAPSHOT** [2013-02-14]
   * Fix for users signing up that shall be logged in straight away. **PLEASE NOTE: Breaking change!!!
 Upgrading to this version requires you to add one additional method to your custom UsernamePasswordAuthProvider.
 Have a look at the sample to see a default implementation that should work for almost everyone.**
 * **0.2.4-SNAPSHOT** [2013-02-06]